 Getting to a 23 on the ACT Reading

 It’s hard to get to a 23 on the Reading without being able to finish two whole passages with fairly high accuracy.
 Make sure that you are approaching the two that are most in your interest.
-Perhaps you want to do the passage A/B questions last, or forego the natural science passage.
+Perhaps you want to do the passage A/B questions last or forego the natural science passage.
 Or perhaps you find the prose fiction passage that begins the section requires more sustained attention, as it has less of an implicit structure than the expository passages.
-Whatever the case, rather than rush through all four passages with mediocre accuracy, choose the two passage that you’re going to deprioritize and take your time on the rest.
+Whatever the case, rather than rush through all four passages with mediocre accuracy, choose the two passages that you’re going to deprioritize and take your time on the rest.

 Getting to a 28 on the ACT Reading

-Make sure to have you general strategy down, and make sure your accuracy is strong on the questions you get to.
+Make sure to have your general strategy down, and make sure your accuracy is strong on the questions you get to.
 As you work toward a 28, you should be able to comfortably finish three passages, and maybe make some targeted guesses on the final one.

 Getting to a 32 on the ACT Reading

 To get to a 32, you really need to work on timing to get through the entire section.
 Rather than practicing timing on the entirety of the section, it’s more helpful to break off individual passages and work through those in timed sprints.
 Perhaps start at 10 or even 12 minutes per passage — whatever is a little bit uncomfortable — and then to increase the pace gradually in 30-second increments.
 When you get it down to, say, 9 minutes per passage, put two passages together and time them back-to-back in 17 minutes.
-Then assemble all four passages to check progress, and continue working passages until you are practicing passages in 8 minutes and completing or nearly completing them.
+Then assemble all four passages to check progress and continue working until you are practicing passages in 8 minutes and completing or nearly completing them.